Zuplo

 Get the example code

-We recommend that you work with this example locally to give you the most flexibility.
+We recommend that you work with this example locally to give you the most flexibility and visibility into how all the pieces fit together.
 You can use the Zuplo CLI to set up a local copy using this example as a template:

 npx create-zuplo-api@latest --example metered-monetization